sanfordstaab/programingClass/matrix/assignment1.md

 }
 ```
 Make sure to only call this function if the + operator is specified.
-Take the output of this function, use JSON.stringify() to turn it into a string
+Take the output of this function, use `JSON.stringify()` to turn it into a string
-and place it into the innerText of the "spnOutput" control.
+and place it into the innerText of the `"spnOutput"` control.

 ---
-- [14] Implement the - operator - same as the + one but each value within the vector
+- [14] Implement the '-' operator: same as the '+' one but each value within the vector is subtracted.
-is subtracted.
+---
+- [Extra Credit] Implement the cross-product 'X' and the dot-product '.'
+of vectors.
+See this video (https://www.youtube.com/watch?v=gPnWm-IXoAY) for what a cross-product is.
+See this video (https://www.youtube.com/watch?v=0iNrGpwZwog) for what a dot product is.